Pension death benefits and inheritance tax changes from April 2027

 • The personal representative or pension beneficiaries ask pension scheme administrators to pay

-• The personal representative or beneficiary may issue a "payment notice" to a registered pension scheme administrator, specifying the amount of pension inheritance tax charge due; this notice must state an amount of at least £1,000, but not exceed the total inheritance tax charge owed on the scheme's "notional pension property."
+• The personal representative or beneficiary may issue a "Pensions Direct Payment Scheme notice" to a registered pension scheme administrator, specifying the amount of inheritance tax due on the notional pension property; this notice must state an amount of at least £1,000, but not exceed the total inheritance tax charge (including interest) owed on the scheme's notional pension property.

 • Upon receiving the notice, the scheme administrator becomes liable for the specified amount and must pay it within 35 days.